teschel6/switch/README.md

 # switch

 A cli tool used for organizing and quickly switching between active projects.
-For those of use who just can't seem to work on one thing at a time.
+For those of us who just can't seem to work on one thing at a time.

 Sometimes switching between projects isn't as simple as `cd` you may also want to ...